microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/authenticationconditionsapplications-list-includeapplications.md

 doc_type: apiPageType
 ---

-# List includeApplications (of a user flow)
+# List includeApplications (for a user flow)
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 List the applications linked to an external identities self-service sign up user flow that's represented by an [externalUsersSelfServiceSignupEventsFlow](../resources/externalusersselfservicesignupeventsflow.md) object.
+These are the applications for which the authentication experience that's defined by the user flow is enabled.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).